Aeroflot Flight 418

 Aeroflot Flight 418 was an international passenger flight from Luanda to Moscow Sheremetyevo with three intermediate stops.
 On 1 June 1976, the Tupolev Tu-154A (CCCP-85102) operating the first leg of the flight, collided with Mount San Carlos of Bioko Island while en route.
-All 46 occupants onboard were killed as a result of the crash.
+All 46 occupants on board were killed as a result of the crash.

-An investigation made by the commission was unable to conclude the cause of the crash but stated that the crash was due to radar failure onboard the aircraft.
+An investigation made by the commission was unable to conclude the cause of the crash but stated that the crash was due to radar failure on board the aircraft.

 Aircraft

 The aircraft involved, manufactured in 1975 at the Kuibyshev Aviation Plant, Samara, was a "brand new" Tupolev Tu-154A registered CCCP-85102 with MSN 75A102.
 At the time of the accident, the aircraft had accumulated 2,119 hours and 1,069 cycles.

 Passengers and crew

 There were 36 passengers and 10 crew members on board the aircraft.
 (Note: * On 4 June 1976, The Associated Press reported that there were 36 passengers and 10 crew members on board the aircraft.